 The scheme is considered to be a multi-employer scheme as described in Section 28 of FRS 102.
 This means it is not possible to attribute the Scheme's assets and liabilities to each specific Responsible Body, and this means contributions are accounted for as if the Scheme were a defined contribution scheme.
-The pensions costs charged to the SoFA in the year are contributions payable towards benefits and expenses accrued in that year (2018: £304,000, 2017: £346,000), plus the figures highlighted in the table below as being recognised in the SoFA, giving a total charge of £206,000 for 2018 (2017: £269,000).
+The pensions costs charged to the SoFA in the year are contributions payable towards benefits and expenses accrued in that year (2019: £330,000, 2018: £304,000), plus the figures highlighted in the table below as being recognised in the SoFA, giving a total charge of £1,436,000 for 2019 (2018: £206,000).

 A valuation of the Scheme is carried out once every three years.
-The most recent Scheme valuation completed was carried out as at $31^{st}$ December 2015.
-A valuation at $31^{st}$ December 2018 is currently under way, but the results of this are yet to be determined.
-The 2015 valuation revealed a deficit of £236m, based on assets of £1,308m and a funding target of £1,544m, assessed using the following assumptions:
+The most recent Scheme valuation completed was carried out as at 31st December 2018.
+The 2018 valuation revealed a deficit of £50m, based on assets of £1,818m and a funding target of £1,868m, assessed using the following assumptions:

-- An investment strategy of: - for investments backing liabilities for pensions in payment, an allocation to gilts of 33% from the valuation date until 31st December 2019 and thereafter increasing linearly to 70% by 31st December 2030 (with the remainder in return-seeking assets); and - a 100% allocation to return-seeking assets for investments backing liabilities prior to retirement; - Investment returns equivalent to 2.6% p.a. on gilts and 4.6% p.a. on return-seeking assets; - RPI inflation of 3.2% p.a. (and pension increases consistent with this); - Increase in pensionable stipends of 3.2% p.a.; and - Mortality in accordance with 80% of the S2NMA and S2NFA tables, with allowance for improvements in mortality rates in line with the CMI 2015 core projections with a long term annual rate of improvement of 1.5%.
+- An average discount rate of 3.2%.; - RPI inflation of 3.4% p.a. (and pension increases consistent with this); - Increase in pensionable stipends of 3.4% p.a.: and - Mortality in accordance with 95% of the S3NA_VL tables, with allowance for improvements in mortality rates in line with the CMI2018 extended model with a long term annual rate of improvement of 1.5%, a smoothing parameter" of 7 and an initial addition to mortality improvements of 0.5% pa.

-Following the 31st December 2015 valuation, a recovery plan was put in place until 31st December 2025 and the deficit recovery contributions (as a percentage of pensionable stipends) are as set out in the table below.
+Following the 31st December 2018 valuation, a recovery plan was put in place until 31st December 2022 and the deficit recovery contributions (as a percentage of pensionable stipends) are as set out in the table below.

-% of pensionable stipends January 2016 to December 2017 January 2018 to December 2025 Deficit repair contributions 14.1% 11.9%
+% of pensionable stipends January 2018 to December 2020 January 2021 to December 2022 Deficit repair contributions 11.9% 7.1%